Milić Kedić: Early life

 Kedić was born in the village of Suvodanje in the Valjevo nahiya.

-Kedić was a momak ("lad") of Ilija Birčanin, the knez (mayor) of the knežina (Christian self-governing village group) of Podgorje (or Podgorina) during the tenure of Vizier Hadji Mustafa Pasha.
+Kedić was a momak ("lad") of Ilija Birčanin, the knez (mayor) of the knežina (Christian self-governing village group) of Podgorina during the tenure of Vizier Hadji Mustafa Pasha.
 Birčanin closely worked with knez of Brankovina Aleksa Nenadović and knez of Kolubara Nikola Grbović, a trio which held assemblies together and collected taxes for the Vizier and protected their villagers from Turk oppression and injustice.
 Serbian knezes served in a militia that protected the Sanjak of Smederevo ("Belgrade Pashalik") from renegade Janissaries in the 1790s; Kedić was a buljubaša (captain) under the command of Birčanin.
 The renegade Janissaries (known as the "Dahije") took over the Pashalik in 1801 and killed the Vizier.

 Aleksa had written a letter to Austrian officer Paul von Mitesser in Zemun regarding plans for an uprising against the Dahije, which they however intercepted.
 The Dahije now set out to murder chosen notable Serbs.
 Dahije leader Mehmed-aga Fočić sent for Aleksa, Birčanin and Grbović to ready lodging and food for a hunt.
 Birčanin's momak ("lad") Milić Kedić suggested that he take an entourage with him but he declined, as it would show Fočić that he did not trust him.
 Aleksa, Birčanin and Nikola Grbović's son Milovan were captured and imprisoned.
 A payment for their release was negotiated but Fočić had Aleksa and Birčanin executed and their heads put on display.
 Milić Kedić took Birčanin's body to be buried at the Ćelije Monastery.
 The Dahije killed many notable Serbs in the event known as the "Slaughter of the Knezes", which triggered the First Serbian Uprising.

-Milić Kedić succeeded Birčanin as knez of Podgorje after Birčanin's brother declined, and was sanctioned by Fočić.
+Milić Kedić succeeded Birčanin as knez of Podgorina after Birčanin's brother declined, and was sanctioned by Fočić.